developerprince-eng/startups/readme.rst

 			save and close

 6.)
-Once you donw restart xampp and in your broswer type localhost/startup
+Once you done restart WAMP or LAMP stack and in your browser type 'localhost/startup'

 		If you followed all step carefully you should be running locally, if any errors pop please contact Prince Kudzai Maposa on the following contact details: